Festivals, events and activities

 - Scarborough & Ryedale Astronomical Society (SARAS) holds stargazing events in Dalby Forest on the first Friday of most months between October and March each year between 8pm and 9.30pm.
 Check their website for the latest dates.

 - Whitby Astronomical Society organise Star Parties on Whitby's West Cliff during the summer and in the Bruce Observatory at Whitby School during the rest of the year and at other locations in the North York Moors, including The Moors National Park Centre at Danby.

-- Adventures for the Soul are hosting brand new events incorporating night walks with yoga and mindfulness.
-The ultimate way to appreciate your surroundings in a reflective and 'present' approach, truly connecting with nature.
+- Adventures for the Soul host events incorporating night walks with yoga and mindfulness, the ultimate way to appreciate your surroundings in a reflective and 'present' approach, truly connecting with nature.

 - See and do

 - Explore the North York Moors